 Read This Before You Buy!

 Before purchasing a pop-up camper, make sure you have the right truck to haul it.
 When it comes to hauling a truck camper, the payload rating of your truck is the most important number you need to know.
-For half-ton trucks like the Ford F-150, Ram 1500, Chevy 1500, and Toyota Tundra, this rating can be less than 1,000 pounds or as high as 3,200.
+For half-ton trucks like the Ford F-150, Ram 1500, GMC/Chevy 1500, Toyota Tundra and Nissan Frontier, this rating can be less than 1,000 pounds or as high as 3,200.
 This means your camper, plus passengers and gear, must be below this number.
 Determining your truck’s payload rating is easy.
 It can be found either on a driver side door pillar sticker or can be determined by taking the truck to the scales and subtracting the weight of the truck from the truck’s gross vehicle weight rating (GVWR).
 The payload certification form in the truck’s glovebox will have this information, too, but it will also say something to the effect that hauling a slide-in truck camper is NOT recommended.
 You can ignore that recommendation, especially if you’re planning on getting a lightweight pop-up.
 As long as you stay within the payload rating and GVWR of your truck, you’ll be safe, but you’ll probably need to upgrade your tires to get the weight-bearing capacity that you need.
 For a half-ton, that usually means upgrading the OEM passenger-rated tires that came with your truck to a good light truck tire with a load range D minimum.

 Interested in a hard-side truck camper for your half-ton truck instead?
 Then you’ll want to check out our top eight ranked here.